ImAxel0/RedNodeEditor/README.md

 Mod project files end with `.rproj` extension

 Mod files end with `.rmod` extension
-> The custom extensions are only there for clarity, in reality they are just .json and .xml respectively
+> The custom extensions are only there for clarity, in reality they are .json and .xml respectively

 ---
 ## Requirements :warning: